 3. Are my investments regulated?

 We aim to ensure that firms engaging in regulated business treat customers fairly.
-But there are activities that we don’t regulate and in relation to which you may not have access to the Financial Services Compensation Scheme (FSCS) or Financial Ombudsman Service (FOS) if things go wrong.
+But there are activities that we don’t regulate and for which you may not have access to the Financial Services Compensation Scheme (FSCS) or Financial Ombudsman Service (FOS) if things go wrong.

 4. Am I protected if the investment provider or my adviser goes out of business?

 Before you invest, it’s important to understand that you wouldn’t be protected simply because your investment performs poorly.
-But it’s also worth looking into which protections, if any, might be available to you in the event that your investment provider, or other regulated intermediary through which you deal, goes out of business.
+But it’s also worth looking into which protections, if any, might be available to you if your investment provider, or other regulated intermediary through which you deal, goes out of business.